Timber Sales - Premium Quality

 • Bill of lading

-• Phytosanitary certificate (in many countries)
+• Phytosanitary certificate (required in many countries)

 • Certificate of origin

-5. Tax and Duties
+5. Taxes and Export Duties

 6. Log Export Bans

-7. Inspection & Grading
+7. Inspection and Grading

 • Physical inspection by forestry or customs authorities.

-🌐 Examples by Region
+🌐 Timber Export Regulations by Region

 🇮🇳 India

-• Export allowed mostly for processed wood/timber.
+• Export allowed mainly for processed wood and timber products.

 🇲🇾 Malaysia